Kristi Vangjeli

-Kristi Vangjeli (born 5 September 1985) is an Albanian professional footballer who plays as a centre-back for Kosovan club Prishtina and the Albania national team.
+Kristi Vangjeli (born 5 September 1985) is an Albanian professional football coach and a former centre-back.
+He is the manager of the Australian club Adelaide Olympic.
 His preferred position is right back, but he can also play on the left as he has done for both club and country on a number of times, as well as defensive midfielder.

 Club career

 Early years

 Vangjeli began playing football at the age of just 5 with local side Skënderbeu Korçë under the guidance of coach Benin Beta.
 As he lived near the Skënderbeu training ground, he would watch the first team players train which gave him the further ambition to succeed in the game.
-He stayed at Skënderbeu for 5 years until the age of 10, where he had been playing with his older brother Pavli (1984-2021).
+He stayed at Skënderbeu for 5 years until the age of 10, where he had been playing with his older brother Pavli (1984–2021).

 In 1997 his parents sent his brother Pavli on a 2-month trial with PAOK F.C., and when the club signed Pavli, his family then moved to Thessaloniki in Greece along with Kristi.
 As his brother was already at the club, his father did not want Kristi to try out for the PAOK team as well.

 Kristi had to wait for his chance, which was given to him while he was playing football at his school, a coach from a small local team was watching the young Albanian playing from outside the gates.
 As Kristi did not know Greek well at the time, he did not understand him very well but he understood that he was a football coach and that he would like for Kristi to train with his team, Agios Georgios F.C.
 After his first training session he joined the club and played for them the very next day.
 After 2 years at the club, he was promoted to the first team and began to train with them at the age of just 15.
 As he was tall, fast and lively he was playing as a forward at the time, which was noted in a friendly game by the coach of the Aris second team.
 In that friendly Vangjeli scored 2 goals for the 5th tier side and was immediately offered a trial at Aris.

 Without Agios Georgios knowing, Kristi went on trial at Aris at the end of the season, which was a successful one, leading to a 2,000,000 Drachma move to Aris.
 It was at Aris B that he changed his position from a forward, firstly as a defensive midfielder.
 At the age of 17 he was promoted to the Aris first team and in his first friendly for the senior team he was played at right fullback by Ole Skouboe due to injuries, in which he excelled and was offered his first professional contract just one month later.